What are holdfast tubercles? What do they do?

 As it pupates, the cuticle splits on the back of its thorax and it moves like an accordion to work the cuticle up toward the silk button.
 The head capsule splits in half and the cuticle clears the bottom of the new chrysalis, continuing to work upward.
 At this point, it is supported by the holdfast tubercles.
 The anal prolegs portion of the cuticle is still attached to the silk button.
 The chrysalis is holding to the cuticle with the holdfast tubercles.

 That’s somewhat like us being inside a huge pillowcase, suspended from a hook in the ceiling.
 When the bottom of the pillowcase is cut open, we must hold on or we will fall.
 While we are holding on to the inside of the pillowcase with one hand, we reach around the pillowcase to grab tightly onto the hook from which the pillowcase is suspended.
 In the same way that we aren’t attached to the pillowcase, the chrysalis isn’t attached to the cuticle.
 (Except, in the case of a caterpillar/butterfly, it is upside down in the cuticle.)
+To see this photo clearer, click on it to enlarge it.

 As the cuticle moves higher up on the new forming chrysalis, it begins to do ‘crunches’, working the cremaster from under the cuticle, reaching around with the cremaster, and hooking it into the silk pad.
 You can see a video of the process here.
 [In the video, the chrysalis is yellow instead of green because of a missing gene.]
 Learn more about yellow Monarch chrysalises here.